microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Debugging step 1 - stop on entry](images/tutorial/debug-step-01.png)

-Notice also that a debug toolbar appears with commands to run, step, restart, and stop the program, and that the status bar changes to an orange color to indicate debug mode.
+Notice also that a debug toolbar appears with commands to run, step, restart, and stop the program, and that the Status Bar changes to an orange color to indicate debug mode.
 The **Debug Console** also appears automatically.

 Click the green arrow to continue running the program (`kb(workbench.action.debug.start)`), and the debugger stops on the breakpoint.
 The now-defined `msg` variable appears in the **Local** pane and you can work with the variable in the debug console: